Summer Honors 2018 Courses

-All CRAM students take:
+All Summer Honors students take:

 Foundations of the Christian Liberal Arts

 Taught by Dr. Jeff Cramer.
 An introduction to the integration of faith and learning, and the value of a liberal arts education.
-The course seeks to answer two primary questions: What does it mean to flourish as a Christian living in this world?
+The course seeks to answer two primary questions: What does it mean to flourish as a Christian living in this creation?
 What do the liberal arts have to do with this flourishing?

-CRAM students choose one of the following one-credit courses:
+Summer Honors students choose one of the following one-credit courses:

 Taught by Dr. Dannie M. Stanley, this course introduces students to computer security by exploring the defensive methods developed by researchers, as well as the offensive methods used by attackers.
 Students are also introduced to ethics related to computer security.